 Garden Bed Watering Needs

 Before planting them in garden beds, remember that petunias don’t tolerate soggy soils.
-Instead plant them in an evenly moist soil then keep on minimizing watering up to once in every seven to ten days.
+Instead, plant them in evenly moist soil then keep on minimizing watering up to once in every seven to ten days.

 Container Petunia Watering Needs

 Planting petunias in containers is a good idea but it has vast drawbacks.
 As it saves on space, a limited amount of soil requires frequent watering to provide the flowers with water.
 For better results, check the level of water daily by either dipping your fingers or inserting measuring equipment like a water meter.

 How Many Varieties of Petunias are there?

 Petunias are among the most wonderful flowers to grow in your garden.
 The flowers are bright, lovely and available in a range of colors and sizes.
 The good thing is that they bloom from spring to frost and scent the air with lovely fragrance.
 There are several petunias which fall into different categories.

 Keep on reading to find out.